Tricia-S/weather-or-not/README.md

       what actually happened, to show how reliable the prediction was.
 - [ ] **Saved areas & alerts** — remember frequent spots and notify when a good
       window opens.

-> **A note on heat:** the heat metric is a *feels-like* heat index from
-> temperature and humidity, not NEA's official WBGT (which needs sun and wind
-> data the open API doesn't publish).
-Treat the heat thresholds as approximate
-> and calibrate them against NEA's Heat Stress Advisory if you need precision.

 ## Data attribution